jafingerhut/jafingerhut.github.com/notes/macosx-virtualbox-ubuntu14-install-notes.md

 image to add guest additions)

+# General notes on VM settings

+System -> Motherboard -> Base Memory: While there might be uses for a Linux guest VM with only 1 GByte of RAM, I typically change that to 4 Gbyte when creating new VMs.

+Disk space that is dynamically allocated is nice for having a smaller host OS disk footprint, while the guest VM is using only a small amount of disk space, and then it can grow over time as needed up to the max size you pick when creating it.
+I haven't measured the performance penalty for dynamic vs. fixed, but it I haven't noticed a big difference without measuring it.

+System -> Processor -> Processor(s): If the host has multiple CPU cores, I typically change this setting to 2 or 4 instead of the default of 1.
+The guest seems to definitely get benefits from having at least 2 in many common use scenarios.

+Display -> Screen -> Video Memory: The default size is 16 MB.
+I plan to consistently change that to 32 MB going forward.
+I have often experienced issues where an Ubuntu Linux guest VM has the screen remain black after booting is nearly complete, but before showing the desktop GUI.
+Several VMs that had that issue worked normally after I changed their Video Memory to 32 MB.
+If that is the root cause and fix for that issue, then good to make that change when creating a new guest VM.

 # Resizing guest OS window

 I found this to work with VirtualBox and Ubuntu 16.04 guest OS even